Fakih-Hamid/Game-Security-API-mini-project/README.md

 # Game Security API

-An anti-cheat monitoring platform built for security teams at studios like Blizzard to ingest gameplay telemetry, evaluate live threats, and surface actionable insights for analysts.
+An anti-cheat monitoring platform built for security teams to ingest gameplay telemetry, evaluate live threats, and surface actionable insights for analysts.

 ## Highlights